Jacobs Holding

 Following the sale of 10.1% of Adecco in 2014, the focus is on the 50.1% stake in Barry Callebaut AG.
 In addition, the holding company has two companies in the UK and Argentina specializing in agribusiness.

+History

+The company was founded 1994 by Klaus Johann Jacobs.

 In 2001 Klaus Jacobs surrendered his entire share of the business to the Jacobs Foundation, with an effective value of CHF 1.5 billion.
-The foundation is now the sole economic beneficiary of the business.
+The foundation became the sole economic beneficiary of the business.

-Andreas Jacobs was Executive Chairman from 2004 to 2015 and is still a Member of the Board.
+Andreas Jacobs was Executive Chairman from 2004 to 2015 and remained a Member of the Board afterwards.
 The co-presidents of the board are Nicolas and Philippe Jacobs, the other three members are Patrick Firmenich, Conrad Meyer and Renata Jacobs.
 Patrick De Maeseneire is the Chief Executive.